Alex E. Blazer

 Alex E. Blazer is Professor of English at Georgia College & State University.
 After studying literature and photography at Denison University, he earned a Ph.D. in twentieth-century literature and critical theory at The Ohio State University.
 He has also taught at the University of Louisville and Grand Valley State University.

 He teaches a variety of courses in twenty- and twenty-first century American literature, critical theory, and popular culture.
-Last fall, he taught teaching Composition, Critical Theory, and Evolution of Film.
-In the spring, he taught American Literature and the Postmodern Novel.
-In the fall, he will teach Sci-Fi and Philosophy and Methods of Research.
-Next spring, he will teach World Literature, Critical Theory, and the Postmodern Film.
+Last spring, he taught Global Horror Films, and the Postmodern Film.
+This fall, he is teaching World Literature, and Methods of Research.
+He is directing BA Internship, BA Thesis, and MA Thesis and serving on MFA Thesis.
+Next spring, he will teach World Literature, Critical Theory, and Modern Poetry.

-His administrative and service roles include Secretary of University Senate and Secretary of Executive Committee of University Senate, chair Master's Committee, and advisor of Sigma Tau Delta and The Film Club.
+His administrative and service roles include Secretary of University Senate, MA Coordinator, and advisor of Sigma Tau Delta and The Film Club.

 Quote of the Month